-A fun, photogenic, and food-filled country like Italy is a place you’ll always need a well charged devices.
+Afun, photogenic, and food-filled country like Italy is a place you’ll always need well-charged devices.
 Whether you’re planning to bring your digital camera to capture the Fontanna di Trevi or an electric toothbrush to freshen up between copious plates of pasta, having the right Italy power plug adapter can make or break your trip.

-Electricity in Italy conforms to the European standard of 220V to 230V, with a frequency of 50Hz whereas in the US for example, it comes out at 110 to 120 volts, and the frequency is 60 Hertz.
+Electricity in Italy conforms to the European standard of 220V to 230V, with a frequency of 50Hz whereas in the US, for example, the electrical supply comes out of the wall at 110 to 120 volts, and the frequency is 60 Hertz.

 Wall outlets in Italy will fit device plugs with two or three round pins.
 Plugs that have the three round pins tend to stay in the wall better and they are grounded.